tosspro23-cell/langgraph-helper-agent/langgraph-helper-agent/README.md

 ## 1. Project Overview

-This project implements a **LangGraph Helper Agent** focused on system design and architectural reasoning rather than code generation.
+This project implements a **LangGraph Helper Agent** focused on system design and architectural reasoning rather than pure code generation.

 The agent is intentionally positioned as a **technical advisor**, helping developers understand: